-Comparing both topic collections, we observe that while some topics of general significance to investors (Dividends, Chart Analysis, Earnings, Sectors, Press releases/Analyst roundups) are common across the alternate news archives, although at different orders of importance, we can identify topics which are markedly distinct between them.
-Besides this, the overnight archive tends to cover basic principles of strategic asset allocation, such as investing in growth, momentum, value stocks (topic 2), general stock coverage (topic 4), and the global economic outlook (topic 6).
+More specifically, we observe that while some topics of general significance to investors (dividends, earnings, sectors, stock/equities) are common across the alternate news archives, although at different orders of importance, we can identify topics which are distinct between them.
+For instance, the overnight archive tends to offer basic principles of strategic asset allocation (or puts more emphasis on it), such as dividends, tale of tape stories offering background information, developments of major asset managers (professional asset managers), discussion of investment strategies (topic 6), and a market summary.
 In contrast, the trading-time articles appear to feature tactical aspects like trading signals or trading opportunities.
-More specifically, we find Funds, which discusses capital inflows and outflows into and from ETFs, possibly as relevant trading indicators of the state of the market; and option trades (topic 4), a topic of obvious interest for this research, which exhibits words like options, trading, using and expiry dates as october, january, november.
-Moreover, the 19th top word, not shown in Table 3, is yieldboost, which further underpins our interpretation of this topic theme.
+More specifically, we find funds, which discusses capital inflows and outflows into and from exchange traded funds (ETF), possibly as relevant trading indicators of the state of the market (topic 3); option trades (topic 4) which features words like options, maturity, trade, ... and month names indicating expiry dates; analyst highlights offering coverage of current press releases.
 These observations are insightful for interpreting our later results.
 In anticipation of these, we find that news covered in articles posted during trading time impacts the contemporaneous option variables; however, in the predictive stock return regressions, we observe that the content of articles posted during market close is more informative than that of articles posted during trading hours.